mancku/strapi-plugin-schemas-to-ts/README.md

 - acceptedNodeEnvs ➡️ An array with all the environments (process.env.NODE_ENV) in which the interfaces will be generated.
 - commonInterfacesFolderName ➡️ The `common` interfaces (see below) will be generated in the `./src/common/{commonInterfacesFolderName}` folder.
 If there's no value assigned to this property, or in case the value is empty ("") it will use the default value, so it will be `./src/common/schemas-to-ts`.
 - verboseLogs ➡️ Set to true to get additional console logs during the execution of the plugin.
+- alwaysAddEnumSuffix ➡️ Set to true will generate all enums with an `Enum` suffix.
+For instance: `CarType` would become `CarTypeEnum`.

 ## Interfaces sources
 There are 3 different interface sources: API, Component & Common.